Naulakha Pavilion: Design

 The pavilion features a carved marble screen.

 Naulakha Pavilion is known for its distinctive Bengali Do-chala style curvilinear roof.

 The pavilion is rectangular in shape, situated in the west of Sheesh Mahal, and is prominent because of its centrally arched and extraordinarily curved roof typical of Bengal’s Do-chala style.
 This unique feature is symbolic of Shajahani architecture.
 It reflects a mixture of contemporary traditions (at the time of its construction) of sloping-roof from Bengal, and Baldachin from Europe.
 This demonstrates the imperial as well as religious image of the subject.
 The original roof was probably gilded.
 The inner walls are minutely inlaid with precious and semi-precious stones and silver with delicate parchin kari ornamentation are considered among the finest in the world.
 Glazed tile mosaics have been used to decorate the spandrels of the arched openings with floral designs and images of angels, genies, and solomonic symbols.
 The marble screens of the pavilion are crowned with merlons to prevent inmates being seen from the grounds in between the Fort and the river.
 The overall quadrangle comprises private quarters for royal family and closely resembles Agra fort.

 Influence

 The architectural style of the Pakistani embassy in Washington, D.C. is inspired by the Naulakha Pavilion.

 As a unique and impressive monument of Mughal architecture, the building became a source of inspiration to Rudyard Kipling during his early days in Lahore.
 One of his novels is titled The Naulahka (sic), written in collaboration with Wolcott Balestier, the brother of his then-fiancée Caroline.
 The novel is about a precious necklace, which is called the Naulahka.
 When Kipling settled in his house in Dummerston, Vermont, he named it Naulakha, after the pavilion.
-To him, Naulakha symbolised the virtues, peacefulness, and solitude of the rural Vermont.
+To him, Naulakha symbolised the virtues, tranquilityfulness, and solitude of the rural Vermont.